The Complete Guide To Talking To Strangers

-- Don't be creepy.
-Nobody intends to be creepy.
-But the truth is that in too many interactions-especially interactions with strangers-one person views the other as creepy for some reason.
-To avoid this, read body language.
-Crossed arms, lack of eye contact, feet pointed away from you, and lack of facial expression/vocal intonation all signal that the other person has lost interest in the conversation.
-If this happens, don't lose sleep!
-Connect with others, and never force yourself on someone who has clearly lost interest.
+- Pay attention to body language.
+Crossed arms, lack of eye contact, feet pointed away from you, and lack of facial expression/vocal intonation can all signal that the other person has lost interest in the conversation.
+Also, note your own body language and the messages you may be sending out.

 Along this line, if you are communicating via technology, be patient; do not double or triple text.
 Let the other person take his or her time to respond, and then you can respond accordingly.
-Double or triple texting can make you appear to be desperate or needy-even if you aren't!
+Double or triple texting can make you appear to be desperate or needy even if you are not!

 - Seek online counseling for relationship advice.
 Developing healthy relationships is difficult, but with the help of a professional counselor, it is doable.
 Before you go online to meet strangers, consider looking into online counseling to help you work through past traumas and develop the skills and attitudes you need for a healthy relationship.